CesiumGS/cesium-materials-pack/README.md

 **Usage**

-To use the plugin, load the built script and call `initializeMaterialPack` with the the global `Cesium` object as the argument.
+Prebuilt minified and unminified versions of the plugin are in the [Build](Build/) directory.
+Include the `.js` file using a `script` tag and call `initializeMaterialPack` with the the global `Cesium` object as the argument.

 ```
 <script type="text/javascript" src="path/to/Cesium.js" />